Despical/Item-NBT-API/README.md

+# New Fork
+This forks only involves NBT usage for items to reduce shaded JAR size and only used in Despical's [InventoryFramework](https:://www.github.com/Despical/InventoryFramework) library.

 # Item-NBT-API

 Add custom NBT tags to Items/Tiles/Entities without NMS!
 Modify NBT and store it Files, other NBT or as String in yaml/json/SQL/Redis.